+Genetic variants are linked to an increased risk of developing lumbar spinal stenosis, suggests new study published in the Journal of Orthopaedic Research.
+Lumbar spinal stenosis is a narrowing of the open spaces in the lower spine that can lead to pain in the legs while walking.
 The results from the study, which included 469 individuals, provide insights into the potential causes of spinal stenosis.
 "Our study represents a tremendous leap forward in our understanding of the condition," said senior author Dr. Dino Samartzis.
 "With a better understanding of the condition and the identification of genetic markers, individuals who are at increased risk can be identified early and preventative measures can be initiated.
 The information may also help investigators develop more novel and precision-based management options for affected patients."

 ‘Identification of genetic markers allows identifying individuals who are at increased risk for lumbar spinal stenosis and to take preventative measures early.’Lead author Dr. Jason Cheung added, "We finally have a clearer understanding regarding the genetic and developmental background of spinal canal narrowing.
 The bony spinal canal diameter is a unique phenotype that should not be mistaken for a canal measurement at the level of the disc, where it is highly influenced by disc degeneration features."